What is the benefit to taking an extract?

 At most, tinctures can be taken two to three times daily, usually with a meal or snack.
 If you are prone to digestive discomfort it is important not to take herbs on an empty stomach.

-Children can take tinctures also, please consult an herbalist or a naturopath pediatrician for dosage or you can consult your handy Prescription for Natural Cures book on page 602 for calculating dosage for children.
+Children can take tinctures also, please consult an herbalist or a naturopath pediatrician for dosage.
 Usually most children can take ¼ to 1/5 of an adult dose.

 How Should I Store My Tinctures?

 Storage is always an issue for tinctures as well.
 Make sure you store your tinctures in a cupboard or the fridge so that they aren’t exposed to extreme light or heat.
 This isn’t always necessary, especially if the bottle is stored in a dark glass or plastic which blocks out most light.
 BPA free glass and plastic are the best choices for herbal tinctures so you won’t have to worry about leaching.

 A Little About Glycerin Extracts

 Every step of the Herbal Papaya’s Extract process is totally alcohol-free.
 Alcohol is NEVER used anywhere in the process.
 This exclusive process preserves extracted water-soluble and alcohol/heat sensitive components such as aromatics, vitamins, enzymes and other important constituents, that are diminished, denatured, rendered inert or altered in alcohol based processes.